Exploiting Features and Logits in Heterogeneous Federated Learning: Experiments

 \subsection{Training on iid datasets}

 \figurename~\ref{fig_bar_iid_cifar10} and \figurename~\ref{fig_bar_iid_cinic10} show the average accuracy performance after half of the training process, which is nearly converged.
 Velo achieves the best performance with an average accuracy of 76.32\% in the iid CIFAR-10 and 61.16\% in the iid CINIC-10.
-The second-best average accuracy is achieved by Felo, which is 76.10\% in the iid CIFAR-10 and 61.08\% in the iid CINIC-10.
-Velo performs better than Felo, which indicates that Velo can exploit the deeper relations among the mid-level features and reduce the knowledge gaps between large and small models.
+The second-best average accuracy is achieved by Felo, which is 76.10\% in the iid CIFAR-10 and 61.08\% in the iid CINIC-10. \figurename~\ref{fig_iid_cifar10} and \figurename~\ref{fig_iid_cinic10} show the training processes of the iid CIFAR-10 and the iid CINIC-10.
+From \figurename~\ref{fig_iid_cifar10} and \figurename~\ref{fig_iid_cinic10}, the training processes of Felo and Velo are more stable compared to HeteroFL and FedGKT.
+From \figurename~\ref{fig_bar_iid_cifar10} and \figurename~\ref{fig_bar_iid_cinic10}, Velo performs better than Felo, which indicates that Velo can exploit the deeper relations among the mid-level features and reduce the knowledge gaps between large and small models.
 Although HeteroFL and FedGKT are evaluated in the larger models, their performances are worse than Felo and Velo.
 The reason is that the client models in our methods obtain a better ability than FedGKT to share knowledge by aggregating model weights of the same model architectures.
 Moreover, our methods consider the entire models leading to more complete knowledge compared to HeteroFL.
 While FedMD has a public dataset and FedHe utilizes the average logits as shared knowledge, their performances are also worse than our methods.
 This may be due to Felo utilizes more latent knowledge from the mid-level features and Velo exploits deeper relations among the mid-level features based on the CVAE, compared to FedHe.
 Although FedMD has the public dataset, this public dataset may not cover all the knowledge from the clients' data.
 Instead, our methods are able to extract more knowledge from the clients' local data.